Backed By French Might, Malian Troops Retake Key Town

 "Who are they?
-We don't know them or the religion they're trying to impose on us here.
-They are not Muslims.
-We know true Islam and what the rebels are pedaling is not genuine Islam.
+We don't know them or the religion they are trying to impose on us here.
+They are not Muslims," she says, excitedly.
+"We know true Islam and what the rebels are peddling is not genuine Islam.
 We don't know anything about cutting off people's arms, legs and ears as punishment.
-That's not in our culture.
+That's not in our culture."

 The chief imam is Ibrahim Maiga.

-IBRAHIM MAIGA: (Through translator) I'm angry at them.
-I studied Islam.
-I know everything they know.
-Not one of the rebels came to my home or to the mosque to see me.
-If they were true Muslims, they should have looked for me, because I am the religious leader here.
+"I am angry at them.
+I studied Islam — so I know everything they know.
+Not one of the rebels came to my home or to the mosque to see me," Maiga says.
+"If they were true Muslims, they should have looked for me, because I am the religious leader here."

 It took considerable firepower by the French, and fighting by Malian troops, to be able to wrest back control of Diabaly from the jihadis.
 French Capt.
 Antoine — he only gave one name — says the Malian and French armies have been working well in tandem.